 11. Lots 217, 218 and 219 on Deposited Plan 206101 being part of the land comprised in certificate of title Volume 1672 Folio 443

 Notes

 This is a compilation of the Wittenoom Closure Act 2022 and includes amendments made by other written laws.
 For provisions that have come into operation see the compilation table.
-For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table